Interstate 690: History

 I-690 follows the former New York Central Railroad (NYC) roadbed through a portion of Downtown Syracuse and actually cuts through the site of the former Syracuse station.
 A remnant of the former railroad station platforms is visible to the north of the freeway, with plaster statues of people waiting for trains, who are occasionally dressed up for winter by area residents with scarves and other winter apparel.
 Time Warner Cable, which restored the building as the base of its Central New York operations and Spectrum News 1 Central New York, also has a rail-focussed mural along the back of that building fronting I-690.

 In mid-2009, the New York State Department of Transportation posted new milemarkers on both NY 690 and I-690.
 The mileposts treat the entire length of both routes as a single entity, with mile 0 being at the northern terminus of NY 690 at NY 48 and mile 20 being near the eastern terminus of I-690 at I-481.

 There have been plans for decades to extend I-690 eastward from I-481 to Manlius or to the far east suburb of Chittenango; however, these plans have yet to become a reality.
 Several unused ramps exist at the interchange between I-481 and I-690, intended to connect to an extended I-690.

 Future

 As part of the community grid solution for I-81 in Downtown Syracuse, a 1.5 mi section of I-690 around the intersection with I-81 will be rebuilt.
-Bridges along this section will be replaced, and the rebuilt highway will feature wider lanes and bigger shoulders.
-The state is also proposing the elimination of exit 13 (Townsend Street), the restructuring of exits 11 (West Street) and 12 (West Genesee Street), and the addition of an exit at Crouse Avenue and Irving Avenue to provide better access to Syracuse University.
+Bridges along this section will be replaced, and the rebuilt highway will feature wider lanes and bigger shoulders, and realign to southerly (further south of the former New York Central Railroad station track area).
+The state is also proposing the elimination of exit 13 (Townsend Street, exit soon to be unnumbered), the restructuring of exits 11 (West Street, soon to be exit 8A) and 12 (West Genesee Street, exit soon to be unnumbered), and the addition of an exit at Crouse Avenue and Irving Avenue to provide better access to Syracuse University.
 Construction along I-690 is part of Phase Two of the community grid project, which would take approximately three years.
 The entire project is expected to start mid-2020 and take five years.
 Also, the existing exit numbers along I-690 will be renumbered to reflect the mile-based exit numbers.

 Exit list

+In 2025, NYSDOT is renumbering the exit numbers along I-690.